elonekrasniqi/UDP-socket-server-and-client-implementation-in-Node.js/README.md

 This is a semester project developed by students at the University "Hasan Prishtina" - Faculty of Electrical and Computer Engineering, in the course "Computer Network" - Prof.Blerim Rexha and Msc.Mergim Hoti.

 ## Introduction
 This project demonstrates a server-client system using UDP sockets.
 The server listens for client requests, processes incoming messages, and provides either full or restricted access to stored files.
+Additionally, clients can choose to send messages either to the server or directly to other connected clients.

 ## ⚙️ Main Features